samuelyeewl/samuelyeewl.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
-description: Some of my research interests.
+description: some of my research interests.
 ---

 {% for project in site.research %}